nicklansley/nick-stable-diffusion/README.md

 innocent prompts, and it has no moral compass to help you unsee what it has created.
 This may sound like a joke, but it is not.
 I have seen some of the images.

-If you prefer to avoid the possibility of NSFW content (for example, you are demonstrating this as a show & tell at work), re-enable the safety catch in the backend code by changing server.py line 250 from calling check_safety() to calling orig_check_safety()

 ## Licenses